ansellim/heartfailure/README.md

 ## Run our code

+### Data preprocessing

+Preprocessing was done in BigQuery.
+The SQL and Python scripts we used for exploratory data analysis and preprocessing are in the `preprocessing` folder.

+### Modeling

-The codebase is split into two parts: the machine learning approach and the deep learning approach.
+The predictive modeling part of the codebase is split into two parts: the machine learning approach and the deep learning approach.
 The machine learning (ML) approach is in the `ml` folder whereas the deep learning (DL) approach is in the `neural` folder.

-### Run the ML workflow
+#### Run the ML workflow
 * Main script can be found in ml/main.py to run entire workflow
 * Data dependencies should be available in
     1. ml/datasets
     2. pre-processing/dataset_lemma_avg_v3

-### Run the DL workflow
+#### Run the DL workflow

-The code for running the deep learning
+The code for running the deep learning approach is in the `neural` folder.